clolsonus/covid-19/README.md

 Please visit the FAQ page for an explanation and rational for these
 plots: https://github.com/clolsonus/covid-19/blob/master/FAQ.md

+# Messages

+Oct 1, 2020: I started this project in part due to counter a widespread disbelief in covid and covid fatality numbers.
+It was my attempt ot add context and show the future scary predictions were actually true, and largely they have proven out over time, give or take a few days.
+I think we've now settled into an acceptance of the numbers (for better or worse.)
+There are still some that refuse to believe science and math, and those people will always exist in some form.
+I may scale back updates to more of a weekly time schedule.
+The scripts remain, and the Johns Hopkins daily data feed is still live, for those that want to explore their own data fitting paramters or run these scripts and generate plots daily.

 # Daily Plots

 ## Sept 30, 2020

 September Summary:

 * 190k deaths on 9/9
 * 200k deaths on 9/22
 * 23,335 deaths in August (778/day)

+Looking ahead to October and beyond:

+* At the current trajectory, we will hit 250k deaths in the USA by December 8.
+* We could be above 260k deaths by the end of the year.
+* Longer term models suggest the death rate will begin to climb again mid-late October.
+* I am already seeing some upward pressure on the trajectory starting the last half of September.
+We are still trending down, but less and less.
+Meaning we are moving towards level and if that trend of trends continues we would eventually see daily deaths increasing again (as most models are predicting.)

 ![poly](figures/20200930.png?raw=true "30 Sept, 2020")